 *More info here.

 Absolutely not!
-Doulas are for anyone who wants a positive birth experience.
+Doulas are for anyone who wants a positive birth and postpartum experience.
 Doulas are highly respected professionals who work just as well with doctors, midwives and nurses in hospitals and birth centres as they do in home births.

-I will always make sure that I am not going to be away at the time you are due to give birth, but in the rare event that I am sick, or there is an emergency, I have two back-up doulas who I work closely with, so you won’t at any time be left on your own.
+If you have booked me for Delivery Support, I will always make sure that I am not going to be away at the time you are due to give birth, but in the rare event that I am sick, or there is an emergency, I have two back-up doulas who I work closely with, so you won’t at any time be left on your own.
 We meet up regularly to discuss all things pregnancy and birth and I have complete confidence that you would be taken care of should the need arise.

 Baby Massage Classes in Northern Sydney and the Hills District